Beef Au Poivre & Cheesy Potato Gratin

-Post-holiday slump, be gone!
 Lean into cozy-season with this French-inspired fare designed for gathering and sharing.
 Premium beef tenderloin is seared, then simmered in butter and ground peppercorns to create the savory sauce of your Parisian dinner dreams.
-Meanwhile, potatoes are baked in layers of bacon, cream, and melty cheese for a classic potato gratin.
-Mixed greens, tossed with pear slices and pecans, round the meal for a winter feast worth celebrating.
+Meanwhile, potatoes are baked in layers of bacon, sour cream, and melty cheese for a sumptuous gratin.
+Mixed greens, tossed with pear slices and pecans, round out the meal for a feast worth celebrating.

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Slice potatoes into ¼-inch-thick rounds.
 Place in a medium pot (use a large pot for 4 servings) with enough salted water to cover by 2 inches.
 Bring to a boil and cook until just tender when pierced with a fork, 8-10 minutes.
 TIP: Cover pot with a lid to bring to a boil faster. • Drain and let cool slightly.

 • While potatoes cook, place peppercorns in a zip-close bag and crush with a heavy-bottomed pan or rolling pin.
 Halve, core, and thinly slice pear.
 Finely chop chives.

 • Slice bacon* crosswise into ¼-inch pieces. • Heat a large, dry pan over medium-high heat.
 Add bacon in an even layer; cook, undisturbed, until crispy on bottom, 2-3 minutes.
 Stir bacon; cook, stirring occasionally and adjusting heat if browning too quickly, until crispy, 2-5 minutes more. • Turn off heat; using a slotted spoon, transfer bacon to a paper-towel-lined plate.
 Once cool enough to handle, crumble bacon into small pieces.
 Wash out pan.